-Whatsapp Scam Warning To British Expats As Fraudsters Pretending To Be Real Contacts Hack Phones
+WhatsApp Scam Warning To British Expats As Fraudsters Pretending To Be Real Contacts Hack Phones

 This means they have your contacts list, passwords to everything you ever logged into, photos, address etc, the lot.
 The National police have sent out warnings to everyone in the public domain but ex-pats are being left out so some facebook groups have started to relay the message.
-This is not the first time it has happened however, read the full story below of an article covered last year by us.
+This is not the first time it has happened however, read the full story below of an article covered last year by us, another WhatsApp scam warning.

 In November 2020, a massive police investigation resulted in the arrest of 94 criminals from across Spain who collaborated to steal over €500,000 from victims’ bank accounts.
 The gang were part of a scheme that saw bank details, obtained by cloning a mobile phone SIM chip, being used to access customers’ accounts, thereby allowing the transfer of monies out to the gang’s own illegal accounts, one of the victims had €240,000 withdrawn!
 Those arrested are accused of defrauding a total of €504,800 from numerous victims from all over Spain.